ad360io/frontend/README.md

 ### `npm run deploy`

-Deploy the application to Qchain's Github pages, using gh-pages module. <br>
+Deploy the application to BrandLedger's Github pages, using gh-pages module. <br>
 Scripts are set up in package.json file.
 This module creates a branch called gh-pages that serves the static build files. <br>

 **Note: gh-pages automatically builds and publishes, but does not include a custom domain file.
 Therefore, remember to configure custom domain after every deploy**